HOW TO: Stay Organized (for Creative People!)

 Want something that can double as a a to-do list AND an alarm?
 Try Remember the Milk, a cute and easy digital task manager!
 Includes search, subtasks, colored tags, and drag-and-drop reordering.

 Freebie time!
 Need a simple free weekly planner page to start mapping out your schedule?
-I've included a printable 8.5" x 11" PDF in three different color options, ready to use and customize as needed if you'd like to add-in some weekly goals as well!
+I've listed a FREE print ready 8.5" x 11" weekly to-do list, use as is or customize as needed!
 If you'd like to share, make sure you link back to this page.